-When Amazon first launched the Echo smart speaker, it was easy to work out which one to buy.
+When Amazon first launched the Echo smart speaker in 2014, it was easy to work out which one to buy.
 Not any more.

 On the other hand, the breadth of the range means that you’re very likely to find a smart speaker to match your needs perfectly.
 Conversely, whittling down your options has become more complicated.

-We’ve now updated this guide to cover the new Echo speakers released recently.
+We’ve now updated this guide to cover the most recently released Echo speakers.
 Don’t forget that any of these devices can be paired with the fun new Amazon Echo Wall Clock, too.

 - Best all-rounder: Amazon Echo 3rd generation